 The stages of mourning and grief are universal and are experienced by people from all walks of life.
-Mourning occurs in response to an individual’s own terminal illness or to the death of a valued being, human or animal.
+Mourning occurs in response to an individual’s own terminal illness, the loss of a close relationship, or to the death of a valued being, human or animal.
 There are five stages of normal grief that were first proposed by Elisabeth Kübler-Ross in her 1969 book “On Death and Dying.”

-In our bereavement, we spend different lengths of time working through each step and express each stage more or less intensely.
-The five stages do not necessarily occur in order.
+In our bereavement, we spend different lengths of time working through each step and express each stage with different levels of intensity.
+The five stages do not necessarily occur in any specific order.
 We often move between stages before achieving a more peaceful acceptance of death.
 Many of us are not afforded the luxury of time required to achieve this final stage of grief.